metio/terraform-provider-k8s/docs/data-sources/kafka_strimzi_io_kafka_user_v1alpha1_manifest.md

 Required:

 - `acls` (Attributes List) List of ACL rules which should be applied to this user. (see [below for nested schema](#nestedatt--spec--authorization--acls))
 - `type` (String) Authorization type.
-Currently the only supported type is 'simple'. 'simple' authorization type uses Kafka's 'kafka.security.authorizer.AclAuthorizer' class for authorization.
+Currently the only supported type is 'simple'. 'simple' authorization type uses the Kafka Admin API for managing the ACL rules.

 <a id="nestedatt--spec--authorization--acls"></a>
 ### Nested Schema for `spec.authorization.acls`